10 Points from the BCG's Market Report

 - Only 20% of middle and affluent class Bangladeshis use credit cards-the consumer credit market is still underdeveloped

 - Family needs are met before individual needs by 75% of the population.
-This means Bangladeshi individuals care for their family more than Indonesians (57%), Thais (55%) and Burmese (38%).
+This means Bangladeshi individuals care for their families more than Indonesians (57%), Thais (55%), and Burmese (38%).

 - 94% Bangladeshis shop at traditional retail outlets and e-commerce is still in its early days with only 15% of middle and affluent class individuals shopping online